AlexanderBowers/Phase_2_Project/README.md

 Party lead can 'finish' a group
 Party lead can destroy a group
 User can logout
+Groups that are full do not appear under 'open groups'

 What needs to be done:

 Optional role caps for group***
 Show taken and open roles on group's page***